zhiyuanLiang1996/UDND-blog/README.md

 3. What do customers care about/ recognize in the super hosts?

 ## File Descriptions <a name="files"></a>
+- AirbnbSeattle.ipynb: Notebook for the project
+- AirbnbSeattle.pdf: pdf of the blog for the project

 ## Results<a name="results"></a>
 The main results can be seen from the Notebook and the write up I post in this project